hemeac/kiwiTechTree/README.md

 In some cases, I have added rescaled parts and a couple more if Restock is installed.
 In other cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.
 I have asked Nertea for permission in regards to using Restock/NF models for resizing (if they are installed) and have tried to indicate in the part descriptions which parts I have added in order to avoid confusion.
 However, please do not take this as Nertea's endorsement of the mod.

+## General Gameplay Changes
+* Probe behavior changes in two ways:  First is I have kept PBC's Telemetry Report.
+It is a nice and easy way to get some early science which is obviously needed given the additional nodes.
+I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.
+* Renamed the command pods to reflect the relative node in which they appear.
+* Cockpit heat resistance has been reduced until High-Altitude Flight which is added through a B9PS upgrade.
+* Rocket Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
+* Jet Engines have received a B9PS upgrade two tiers later which adds about 20% thrust.
+I tweaked the R.A.P.I.E.R. a bit more.
+* Command Pods, Fuel Tanks and the Mk1-3 Spaceplane Systems, and other structural parts have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.
+* Revamped Science points; Set the scienceCap to the same level as the base level eliminating need to repeat experiments.
+Reduced the level of transmit science of Mystery Goo, Material Lab to 14% of cap.
+Increased the transmission to 100% for all other stock science experiments.

 ## Current Supported Mods (see details below for general changes):
 * BetterSRBs 1.2.3
+* Bumblebee 0.5
 * Completely Non-Aggressive Rocketry 1.0.2
 * Cryogenic Engines 1.1.4
 * CryoTanks 1.5.2